Year in Review: Recapping Washington Redskins' 2017 Season

 While it may not be particularly graceful to cry the blues over injuries, there is no denying how much the Redskins have been hampered by them in 2017.

 Playing without a full contingent has left the Redskins to big up the scant consolation provided if they seal a .500 finish.
-Such a finish would be commendable given the injuries, but, to borrow an apt phrase from Thom Loverro of the Washington Times, it would also be "sustained mediocrity."
+Such a finish would be commendable given the injuries, but, to borrow a phrase from Thom Loverro of the Washington Times, it would also be "sustained mediocrity."

 Surprise: Kendall Fuller